Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 1. Do your homework, **PLAN**, yes in big letters!

 ~ Location \
 Plants need at least 6-8 hours of sun throughout the day, therefore it’s crucial to choose the ideal location when planning/designing your vegetable plot.
-Since our backyard is east-facing, we get good morning sunlight and shade in the evening, just ideal for the veggies.
+Since our backyard is east-facing, we receive good morning sunlight and shade in the evening, just ideal for the veggies.

 ~ Garden beds ideas \
 As much as I want our plot to be functional, I’d also want to make sure it’s an inviting place to work.
-For that reason, we went with the wooden raised bed which is just perfect for a small urban garden: easier to maintain, and adds beauty at the same time. \
+For that reason, we went with the wooden raised bed which is just perfect for a small urban garden: easier to maintain + adds beauty at the same time. \
 But of course, there are other alternatives such as cement blocks, bricks, steel containers, and many more.
 Internet and Pinterest is your best friend if you want to brainstorm [some ideas](https://www.familyfoodgarden.com/vegetable-garden-ideas/).

 ~ Garden Layout \